 “You’re never friends, just informants,” Cynthia reminded him, a tint of mischievousness on her face.

 Kai nodded.
 “True.
-Now…” He had abandoned the doughnuts already and had used Cynthia’s napkins and Purell’s to wash his hands over appropriately.
+Now…” He had abandoned the doughnuts already and had used Cynthia’s napkins and Purell’s to wash his hands appropriately.
 Working with a partner who was over the edge of cleanliness wasn’t that bad after all since he hated the stickiness that the doughnuts bring toward his hand afterward—though he couldn’t just quit eating doughnuts because of that.
 “We talked to the employees there several times already, except for the last two scenes but two guesses we don’t have to come back.”